MRLs for ketoprofen in animal products (ruminants, pigs, horses)

 What are the major implications for exporting countries?

-The use of veterinary medicines containing ketoprofen was already permitted in cows, pigs, and horses, but this will be extended to all ruminants under the new Regulation.
-Food produced from all these animals will have to comply with the MRLs.
+The use of veterinary medicines containing ketoprofen was already permitted in cows, pigs, and horses with “no MRL required”.
+MRLs are now set for these species, and are extended to all ruminants under the new Regulation.
+Food produced from all these animals have to comply with the MRLs.

 Recommended Actions